KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 It was tested against the Hypostasis, and it took again 108 frames exactly for an icicle to spawn above it; however, these results were later disproved by other clips and testing where an ICD was seemingly 1.5s.

 Thus, a series of experiments were conducted on groups of 1, 5, 6, and 7 enemies within Ganyu ultimate.
-At around 10 seconds, a hillichurl breaks out from the pack and 4 icicles are dropped randomly amongst the 6 other targets, but he is struck again by the 5th icicle:
+At around 10 seconds, a hilichurl breaks out from the pack and 4 icicles are dropped randomly amongst the 6 other targets, but he is struck again by the 5th icicle:

 [Ganyu's Q against several enemies](https://i.imgur.com/7A8CyST.mp4)